|Opioid atlas single map||Opioid atlas double map||PHO analysis||Consumer summary (70KB, PDF)|

 - What impact might access to non-pharmacologic pain management have on these rates?

-- What tools and skills do primary care providers to have to manage chronic non-cancer pain?
+- What tools and skills do primary care providers have to manage chronic non-cancer pain?

 - Why are there marked ethnic differences in the use of opioids?
-Is this the result of higher use in older people or might it reflect other differences such as different cultural expressions of pain and different ways of coping with pain?
+Is it the result of higher use in older people or might it reflect other differences, such as different cultural expressions of pain and different ways of coping with pain?

 - What other combinations of medicines are people receiving strong opioids for six or more weeks also receiving?
 Additional analysis showed almost half of those on strong opioids (4.6/10) received a benzodiazepine in the same period.

-- What is the extent of polypharmacy in older patients who are using opioids?
+- What is the extent of polypharmacy in older people who are using opioids?

-- What is the falls rate of older people in your DHB who are using opioids compared to those who are not?
+- How does the falls rate of older people in your DHB who are using opioids compare with the rate of those who are not?

-- What are the regular pain management medicines used for older people who have had a fall?
+- What regular pain management medicines are used by older people who have had a fall?

 - NICE.
 2013.
 Do not use morphine to treat neuropathic pain in non-specialist settings, unless advised by a specialist to do so.
 URL: www.nice.org.uk/donotdo/do-not-use-morphine-to-treat-neuropathic-pain-in-nonspecialist-settingsunless-advised-by-a-specialist-to-do-so (accessed 20 June 2016).

 - Korff M. 2013.
 Long-term Use of Opioids for Complex Chronic Pain.
 Best Pract Res Clin Rheumatol 27(5): 663–72.